 When designing, consideration of the end use of the land in question is important.
-Determining the way in which future residents will be likely to behave in respect of fencing will influence the appropriateness of a certain layout.
-A particular conflict can result between the need for sunlight access and privacy, and later 'retrofitting' of space by residents to install tall solid fencing around living courts to ensure privacy can be a common issue.
+Determining the way in which future resider is will be likely to behave in respect of fencing will influence the propriateness of a certain layout.
+A particular conflict car res "to between the need for sunlight access and privacy, and later retrofitting" of space by residents to install tall solid ferring an und living courts to ensure privacy can be a common issile.

-The use of solid, blank walls should be avoided as they can significantly degrade amenity.
+The use of solid, blank walls should be avoided the significantly degrade amenity.